Cycling in Amsterdam: Background

 Bicycles are used by all socio-economic groups because of their convenience, Amsterdam's small size, the 400 km of bike paths, the flat terrain, and the arguable inconvenience of driving an automobile: driving a car is discouraged, parking fees are expensive, and many streets are closed to cars or are one-way for motor vehicle traffic (but not for cyclists).
 Amsterdam's bike paths (Fietspad) are red in colour, in order to differentiate them from both the road ways and footpaths.

-Amsterdammers ride a wide variety of bicycles including the traditional Omafiets - the ubiquitous Dutch roadster with a step-through frame - to anything from modern city bikes, road bikes, mountain bikes, and even recumbent bikes.
+Amsterdammers ride a wide variety of bicycles including the traditional Omafiets—the ubiquitous Dutch roadster with a step-through frame—to anything from modern city bikes, road bikes, mountain bikes, and even recumbent bikes.

 Many tourists get around Amsterdam by bike, following the Dutch custom.
 Bicycle tour groups offer guided bike tours through the city.
 Bicycle traffic, in fact traffic in general, is relatively safe: in 2007, Amsterdam had 18 traffic deaths, of all types, in total.

-Bike traffic has a 32% mode share.
+Bike traffic has a 38% modal share.

-Bicycle theft in Amsterdam is widespread: in 2005, about 54,000 bicycles were stolen and every year between 12,000 and 15,000 bicycles are retrieved from the canals.
+Bicycle theft in Amsterdam is widespread: in 2005, about 54,000 bicycles were stolen, and every year between 12,000 and 15,000 bicycles are retrieved from the canals.